Why 3583 Bytes & What’s With the Blue Box?

 Vic20 Ready Screen - 3583 Bytes Free

-The 3583byte articles aren’t intended to make you an expert on a topic.
+The 3583byte articles aren’t intended to deep dive into a topic.
 Instead, they’re supposed to raise questions and provide you with some background on an issue.
 With so few bytes to use, I need to get straight to the point!

 So, when you see the blue box at the bottom of a post like so: